-Sleep is very important to live a long, healthy life.
+Sleep is important for a long, healthy life.

 Not having enough high-quality sleep is associated with accelerated aging, and increases the risk of various diseases, such as type 2 diabetes, heart disease, Alzheimer’s and depression.

 We compiled the best tips for you to sleep better.
-They are arranged as follows:
+We divided these sleep tips into 5 categories:

 Magnesium is a mineral that naturally occurs in our body.
 Magnesium can calm the mind, reduce stress and help to fall asleep faster (R).
 Besides its relaxing effects, magnesium also has various other health effects, like protecting (stabilizing) DNA, improving heart health, reducing the risk of diabetes and improving blood pressure.
 Unfortunately, studies show that up to 70 percent of people are deficient in magnesium.